 The biggest change I made to the room was painting all of the furniture white.
 I love how bright the room is now!
 I had the paint leftover from other painting projects.
 The knobs I already had too.
 I bought a ton of knobs when we did our home renovation a couple of years ago, and I was going to use these on the set of furniture in our bedroom.
 I decided to go with black knobs and handles in our bedroom instead, so I had these to use in this room.

 So, how much money did I end up spending?
 (Whenever I could, I bought items on sale or had a coupon.)
-List includes affiliate links for your convenience, you can view my disclosure policy here.
+This post contains some affiliate links for your convenience.
+Click here to read my full disclosure policy.

 - Ikea Ritva drapery panels – $39.99